img

 Welcome to the Himalayan Paradise;

 Namaste!
 A warm welcome to trekkers from all over the world.
-We invite you to discover the land of the Himalayas - a true paradise for those who love high-altitude adventure, untouched nature, and the serene mountain environment.
+We invite you to discover the land of the Himalayas - a true paradise for those who love high-altitude.
+These treks take you far beyond local settlements, where you can experience true solitude and untouched nature.
+Anadventure, untouched nature, and the serene mountain environment.

 Nepal offers some of the most spectacular moderate tented camping treks in the Himalayan region.
 These treks take place at high elevations, cross multiple mountain passes, and travel through extremely remote areas where no tea houses or lodges are available.